Dov Schwartzman: Early life

 Schwartzman was born in Elul 1921 in Nevel, Soviet Union, to Rabbi Yehoshua Zev Schwartzman, a graduate of the Slabodka yeshiva.
 In the 1930s, his family fled from Soviet Russia and immigrated to Tel Aviv, where his father was a rabbi.
 Schwartzman studied at Yeshivas Bais Yosef Novardok under Rabbi Yaakov Yisrael Kanievsky, known as the Steipler Gaon.
 In 1933, at age 12, he transferred to the Hebron Yeshiva in the Geula neighborhood of Jerusalem His mother descended from a prominent Lubavitcher family.
 He was named after his maternal grandfather's brother, Dovber HaYitzchoki.

 Rabbi Aharon Kotler, rosh yeshiva of Beth Medrash Govoha (the Lakewood Yeshiva), chose him as a son-in-law after visiting Israel.
-In 1946 Schwartzman moved to the United States to marry Rabbi Kotler's daughter and began studying at the Lakewood Yeshiva, where he led chaburas (small-group learning sessions).
+In 1946 Schwartzman moved to the United States to marry Rabbi Kotler's daughter, Sarah Pesha, and began studying at the Lakewood Yeshiva, where he led chaburas (small-group learning sessions).
 The marriage ended in a contentious divorce.

 In the mid-1950s, as part of Lakewood Yeshiva's effort to establish out-of-town yeshivas, Schwartzman and Rabbi Shmuel Kamenetzky were sent to head the new Talmudical Yeshiva of Philadelphia.
 In 1955 Schwartzman left to open his yeshiva in Israel and was replaced as rosh yeshiva by Rabbi Elya Svei.
 From 1961 to 1962, he was a maggid shiur (lecturer) at Yeshivas Rabbeinu Chaim Berlin.